peterSupport/SearchCenterSupport/readme16Base.md

 This scene will be presented when you creating a new search action or editing an existing one.
 You can add a new search action by tapping the "+" button on the top right hand corner of the main screen.
 This scene has a few gestures you can use conveniently.
 * Tap in the blank area: Dismisses the keyboard.
 * Double-Tap in the blank area: Presents URL Templates.
+You may use the list button on the top right hand corner next to the save button.
 * Horizontal Swipe: Moves the cursor in the text field.

 ### Set an Icon for the Search Action